microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-overview.md

 - "Value Entry"
 - Location

-**Usage:**
-- Analyze the distribution of purchase quantities across different locations.
-- Identify trends and patterns in purchasing behavior by location.
-- Make informed decisions on inventory distribution and logistics.

-**Use Cases:**
-- **Inventory Management:** Determine which locations require more stock based on purchase quantities.
-- **Logistics Planning:** Optimize delivery routes and schedules by understanding high-demand locations.
-- **Sales Strategy:** Focus marketing efforts on locations with lower purchase quantities to boost sales.

-**Examples:**
-- A retail chain analyzing purchase quantities to decide where to open new stores.
-- A logistics company planning delivery routes based on purchase data.

-**Target Audience:**
-- Inventory Managers
-- Logistics Coordinators
-- Sales and Marketing Teams

-### Purchase by Item Category
+### Purchase Quantity by Item Category
 This chart shows the total purchases categorized by item types.
 It provides insights into which categories are most frequently purchased.

+**Use Cases:**
+- **Stock Optimization:** Ensure high-demand items are always in stock.
+- **Item Analysis:** Understand the purchasing trends across different item categories.
+- **Procurement Planning:** Support strategic planning for procurement.

+**Visual Type:**
+- Pie Chart

 **Data Sources:**
 - "Value Entry"
 - Item

-**Usage:**
-- Understand the purchasing trends across different item categories.
-- Identify high-demand categories to optimize stock levels.
-- Support strategic planning for procurement.

-**Visual Type:**
-- Pie Chart / Bar Chart

-**Use Cases:**
-- **Stock Optimization:** Ensure high-demand items are always in stock.
-- **Procurement Planning:** Plan future purchases based on category trends.
-- **Sales Analysis:** Identify which categories contribute most to revenue.

-**Examples:**
-- A supermarket chain analyzing which food categories are most popular.
-- An electronics retailer planning inventory based on category sales data.

-**Target Audience:**
-- Procurement Managers
-- Inventory Analysts
-- Sales Teams

 ### Purchase Amounts of Top 5 Vendors

 **Description:**
 This chart highlights the purchase amounts from the top 5 vendors.
 It helps in evaluating vendor performance and expenditure distribution.

-**Data Source:**
-- Purchase Orders Table
-- Vendor Table

-**Key Metrics:**
-- Total Purchase Amount
-- Vendor Names

-**Usage:**
-- Assess the financial impact of top vendors.
-- Monitor and compare vendor performance.
-- Negotiate better terms with high-volume vendors.

-**Visual Type:**
-- Bar Chart

 **Use Cases:**
 - **Vendor Management:** Evaluate and compare the performance of top vendors.
 - **Cost Analysis:** Understand expenditure distribution among top vendors.
 - **Negotiation:** Use purchase data to negotiate better terms with vendors.

-**Examples:**
-- A manufacturing company assessing which suppliers provide the most materials.
-- A retail chain analyzing spending patterns with top suppliers.

-**Target Audience:**
-- Procurement Managers
+**Visual Type:**
+- Stacked Bar Chart

+**Data Source:**
-- Financial Analysts
+- "Value Entry"
-- Vendor Relationship Managers
+- Vendor